d-krupke/cpsat-primer/README.md

 not_b = b.Not()  # will be 1 if b is 0 and 0 if b is 1
 ```

-> Having tight bounds on the integer variables can make a huge impact on the
+> [!TIP] Having tight bounds on the integer variables can make a huge impact on
-> performance.
-It may be useful to run some optimization heuristics beforehand
+> the performance.
+It may be useful to run some optimization heuristics
-> to get some bounds.
-Reducing it by a few percent can already pay off for some
+> beforehand to get some bounds.
+Reducing it by a few percent can already pay
-> problems.
+> off for some problems.

 There are no continuous/floating point variables (or even constants) in CP-SAT:
 If you need floating point numbers, you have to approximate them with integers